A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Analysis of the

 Due to the differences in the algorithms, to prove our results we obviously cannot just apply the previous theorems in this work to the case $\lambda = \mu$.
 We recall that the \llea uses a different parent selection.
 While the classic \ea chooses each parent independently and uniformly at random from the $\mu$ individuals, the \llea creates exactly one offspring from each parent.
+The pseudocode of the \llea is shown in Algorithm~\ref{alg:llea}.
 We note that~\cite{Chen09} also use a slightly different way of selecting the next parent population.
 In principle, they take as new parent population the $\mu$ best individuals among parents and offspring (plus-selection).
-If this would lead to a new parent population only consisting of offspring, they remove a weakest offspring and replace it with a strongest individual from the previous parent population.
+If this would lead to a new parent population only consisting of offspring, they remove the weakest offspring and replace it with the strongest individual from the previous parent population.
 Since this appears to be a not very common way of selecting the new population, we shall work with the classic plus-selection, favoring offspring in case of ties, and breaking further ties randomly (though, indeed, the tie-breaking is not important when optimizing \onemax via unary unbiased black-box algorithms).
 We note without proof that the following results and proofs are valid for the precise algorithm regarded in~\cite{Chen09} as well.

 We start by proving the upper bound for the runtime.

 \begin{theorem} The expected runtime of the \llea on the \onemax function is $O(\frac{n\log n}{\lambda} + n)$. \end{theorem}